AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/user-and-group-sync-for-publish-tier.md

 * Group membership
 * Data Synchronization

->[!IMPORTANT]
->
->In order for the functionality described in this article to work, the User Data Synchronization feature must be enabled, which at this time requires a request to customer support indicating the appropriate program and environments.
-If not enabled, user information is persisted for just a short period (1 to 24 hours) before disappearing.

 ## Registration {#registration}

 When an end-user registers for an account on an AEM application, a user account is created on the AEM Publish service, as reflected on a user resource under `/home/users` in the JCR repository.